 When making recommendations to the Board of Directors, the HRCC believes that Shareholder interests should be considered first and foremost.
-In addition, the HRCC exercises its judgment and considers a variety of additional important factors, including Aimia's business strategy, competitive market forces, independent advice, internal business needs, and governance best practices.
+In doing so, the HRCC exercises its judgment and considers a variety of additional important factors, including Aimia's business strategy, competitive market forces, independent advice, business needs and governance best practices.

-The HRCC undertook the following activities in 2015:
+The HRCC undertook the following activities in 2016:

-- 1- Executive compensation benchmarking review.
+- Executive compensation benchmarking review.
 With the assistance of the HRCC's independent consultant, the HRCC reviewed Aimia's executive compensation levels relative to market.
-This included a review of the peer companies used for compensation benchmarking purposes, culminating in the development of a new global peer group against which market positioning of NEOs is assessed.
+This included a review of the peer companies used for compensation benchmarking purposes, against which market positioning of NEOs is assessed.
 The HRCC reviewed total compensation levels to ensure they remained competitive, aligned with individual and business performance, and ultimately aligned with Shareholder interests. - 2- Review of compensation plans, policies and practices.
-In 2015, the HRCC reviewed material changes to compensation plans, policies and practices, including a review of the short and long-term incentive plans as well as shareholding guidelines.
-A compensation risk assessment was also completed.
-This was done to align with current governance best practices.
-Further details regarding these plans, policies and practices are provided in the "Compensation Discussion and Analysis" section that follows. - 3- Organizational Effectiveness.
-The HRCC oversaw continued evolution in organizational design to align with strategy and drive growth and execution.
-Significant operational efficiencies were achieved in all areas of the business with the move to a simplified divisional structure focused on core businesses readied to take effect in January 2016.
+In 2016, the HRCC reviewed compensation plans, policies and practices, including a review of the short and long-term incentive plans, pension plans as well as shareholding quidelines, including changes thereto.
+A compensation risk assessment was also completed aligned with governance best practices.
+Further details regarding these plans, policies and practices are provided in the "Compensation discussion and Analysis" section that follows. - 3- Organizational Effectiveness.
+Significant operational efficiencies were achieved in all areas of the business with the move to a simplified divisional structure focused on core businesses that took effect in January 2016.
 The leadership team was streamlined while retaining core talent to lead execution and growth.
-The HRCC reviewed senior executive talent and succession plans to ensure continuity and sustainability of leadership, and reviewed the status of the Corporation's program for diversity and inclusion.
+The HRCC reviewed senior executive talent and succession plans to ensure continuity and sustainability of leadership, including the Corporation's program for diversity and inclusion.

-Executive compensation is a key area of Shareholder focus, and the HRCC believes that Shareholders should have transparent information regarding how much our Senior Management are paid, how Aimia's executive compensation programs work, and the basis upon which the HRCC approves payments made to Senior Management.
-The HRCC believes that the executive compensation program described in these pages is consistent with Aimia's business strategy, aligned with Shareholder interests, and consistent with compensation governance best practices.
+Executive compensation is a key area of Shareholder focus, and the HRCC believes that Shareholders should have transparent information regarding how much our Executive Officers are paid, how Aimia's executive compensation programs work and the basis upon which the HRCC approves payments made to Executive Officers.
+The HRCC believes that the executive compensation program described in these pages is consistent with Aimia's business strategy, aligned with Shareholder interests and consistent with compensation governance best practices.

 Hon.
-Michael M. Fortier, PC (Chair) Roman Doroniuk Joanne Ferstman Doug Port Alan Rossy
+Michael M. Fortier, PC (Chair) Roman Doroniuk Joanne Ferstman Thomas D. Gardner William McEwan Doug P. Port Alan P. Rossy